Gr8Potato/RBLX-Targeter/README.md

 ![Python PATH Option Enabled](media/images/PythonPATH.png)

-You will nalso eed to install the Python `requests` package to use RBLX Targeter.
-This can be done by executing command `pip install requests` in the terminal (Command Prompt, PowerShell, MacOS Terminal, etc).
+You will also need to install the Python `requests` package to use RBLX Targeter.
+This can be done by executing the command `pip install requests` in the terminal (Command Prompt, PowerShell, MacOS Terminal, etc).

+Once you've done that, find [the latest release](https://github.com/Gr8Potato/RBLX-Targeter/releases) and download the `targeter.py` file.

 ### Providing a Cookie